John Stembridge

-John Stembridge is a Professor of Mathematics at University of Michigan.
-He received his Ph.D. from Massachusetts Institute of Technology in 1985 under the direction of Richard P. Stanley.
-His dissertation was called Combinatorial Decompositions of Characters of SL(n,C).
+John Stembridge is a Professor of Mathematics at the University of Michigan.
+He received his Ph.D. from the Massachusetts Institute of Technology in 1985 under the direction of Richard P. Stanley.
+His dissertation was entitled Combinatorial Decompositions of Characters of SL(n,C).
+He has had 8 Ph.D. students.

 He is one of the participants in the Atlas of Lie Groups and Representations.

 Research

 His research interests are in combinatorics, with particular emphasis on the following areas: